by Anne Overby

 I was trying to hold the China cabinets and the television down.

-We finally got down the back stairs where our car was and our daughter did not want to get in the car.
+We finally got down the back stairs where our car was, and our daughter did not want to get in the car.
 She was afraid because the car was rocking back and forth.

 We and our neighbors drove to the commissary parking lot and stayed there most of the night.
 In the a.m. we ran back to our homes.
-The men ran in and grabbed food, water and diapers for the kids.
+The men ran in and grabbed food, water, and diapers for the kids.

-Afterwards we melted a lot of snow.
+Afterward, we melted a lot of snow.

 A Note from Anchorage Memories